jingwen-z/jingwen-z.github.io/_posts/2019-10-16-how-to-draw-a-map-with-folium-module-in-python.md

 </p>

 A map can clearly present information in terms of geography.
-Recently I learnt how to realize geovisualisation with `folium` module in Python.
+Recently I learnt how to realize geovisualization with `folium` module in Python.
 In this blog, I will talk about how to draw a map like the one above with `folium` with the following points:
 - Data preparation
-- Geovisualisation with `folium`
+- Geovisualization with `folium`

 ## Data preparation
 ### Import datasets
-The map above describes the appartments' average price per m2 of Ile-de-France, between 2014 and 2018.
-Before all, we need sold appartments' data for calculating average price per m2, need communities' and departments' polygen data to draw areas on the map.
+The map above describes the apartments' average price per m2 of Ile-de-France, between 2014 and 2018.
+Before all, we need sold apartments' data for calculating average price per m2, need communities' and departments' polygon data to draw areas on the map.

 {% highlight python %}